How to Change Desktop Icon Size & Spacing in Ubuntu

 And, finally turn off “Desktop Icons NG” extension and re-enable it to apply changes.

-Now, re-open “Settings > Appearance” page and select a desktop icon size to see the magic!
+Now, re-open “Settings > Appearance (or Ubuntu Desktop)” page and select a desktop icon size to see the magic!

 Hi, I'm Merilyn Ne, a computer geek working on Ubuntu Linux for many years and would like to write useful tips for beginners.
 Forgive me for language mistakes.
 I'm not a native speaker of English.